Bar Modelling is taking the primary maths world by storm and the type of multi step word problems we now find in KS2 SATs reasoning are no exception…

 The 2014 national curriculum and new KS2 SATs, appear, despite initial unhappiness, to be achieving a shift in the way maths is taught.
 The three main aims of reasoning, problem solving and fluency have encouraged teachers to follow the techniques of maths mastery and seek further ways to encourage conceptual understanding, rather than just teaching tricks or rules.

 So teachers have looked towards countries who apparently churn out mastery-level mathematicians by the thousands for inspiration and teachers are learning to teach the ‘why’ rather than just the ‘how’.

 What is Singapore Maths-style Bar Modelling?

 Hailing from Singapore, with its champion being Dr. Yeap Ban Har, the bar modelling approach seeks to provide a visual for the inner workings of maths problems.
 There are plenty of places to find out more about how it works if you’ve not yet come across it.
 I’d recommend the Maths – No Problem!
-Youtube channel, the White Rose Hub training, Nick Hart’s blog and this post on how to ace arithmetic and word problems with bar models which gives you the basics.
+Youtube channel, Nick Hart’s blog and this post on how to ace arithmetic and word problems with bar models which gives you the basics.